 “Stay where you are!
 Do not turn around!
 I will shoot!”
 This woman, on the other hand, knew exactly what she was doing.
 She hesitated on the threat to shoot me, but that meant little.
 There were so many ways she might be lying, such as someone else shooting, or a power based attack that wasn’t ‘shooting’ but might still kill me.

 “Okay, staying where I am.
-We can talk.” <Game plan.
+We can talk.”
+I remained rigid, but calm, attempting to assert authority despite not having any. <Game plan.
 What are my orders and the parameters of my mission?>

 “Is that how your power works?
 No, don’t answer.”
 Her voice carried experience, and the threatening command they train you for as a soldier or police officer.
 “You will remain quiet.
 As per Infiltrator protocols, any attempt to speak will be met with force.”